pdf-association/pdf-issues/docs/32000-2-2020/clause07.md

 <p class="location">Change the paragraph above NOTE 4 and NOTE 4 as follows:</p>

 <p>
-In versions of PDF 1.4 or later a PDF writer may use the <b>Version</b> entry in the document's catalog dictionary (see 7.7.2, "Document catalog dictionary")
+In versions of PDF 1.4 or later a PDF writer may use the <b>Version</b> entry in the document's catalog dictionary (see 7.7.2, "Document catalog dictionary") to
-<del onMouseEnter="mouseEnter(this)" data-issue="399" data-iso="approved">to override the version specified in the header</del>
+<del onMouseEnter="mouseEnter(this)" data-issue="399" data-iso="approved">override the version specified in the header</del>
 <ins onMouseEnter="mouseEnter(this)" data-issue="399" data-iso="approved">upgrade the current version of the PDF specification to which the document conforms (considering both the document header (see 7.5.2, "File header") and the catalog dictionary <b>Version</b> key value, if already present).
 The catalog of an incremental update shall not reduce the version of the document with the value, or absence, of the <b>Version</b> entry</ins>
 .
 A PDF writer may also need to update the Extensions dictionary, see 7.12, "Extensions dictionary", if the update either deleted or added developer-defined extensions.